Before we start

 Download MacKeeper to do the cleanup more often and also get a daily report to see how your Mac is doing.

-Temporary files on Mac are not the first thing that comes to mind when speaking about Mac cleanup.
+Temporary files on Mac are not the first thing that comes to mind when you decide to clean up your Mac.
 Often overlooked, they may waste GBs of precious disk space.
 This article will talk about what’s behind temporary files and how to delete them effectively.
 Automatically and manually.

 What are the temporary files?